jhu-arch/arch-tutorial/Virtual.rst

 PIP
 ^^^

 pip is a package manager.
-If more packages are needed, you can also use the pip command to install them.
-Since users are not able to install packages in the python installed directory, You could use the pip command with --user option to install in the hidden directory ~/.local of your home space.
+If more packages are needed, you can use the ``pip`` command to install them.

+Since users are not able to install packages in the python installed directory, You could use the ``pip`` with ``--user`` option to install in the hidden directory ~/.local of your home space.

 However, as more python packages are installed, It is difficult to meet all of their requirements by one global installation.

 Users are strongly suggested to create virtual environments and install python packages in a self-contained directory.
-In this way, different applications can use different virtual environments to avoid their conflict.
+In this way, you may create multiple environments to avoid their conflict and ensure reproducibility.

 How to install pip
 """"""""""""""""""